 Years: 2014 and 2015

-a group of seattle seahawks football players gathered in a huddle as quarterback russell wilson speaks from the center of them, with his hand raised in the air, during super bowl xlix
+a group of football players gather in a huddle as quarterback russell wilson speaks from the center of them, with his hand raised in the air, all the men wear blue football uniforms and helmets

 Seattle Seahawks quarterback Russell Wilson stands in the middle of a huddle during Super Bowl XLIX between the Seattle Seahawks and the New England Patriots, on February 1, 2015.

-Russell Wilson, who holds the record for most wins by a quarterback in his first nine seasons, was also the first of only two Black quarterbacks in NFL history to appear in multiple Super Bowls, which occurred back-to-back in 2014 and 2015.
+Russell Wilson, who holds the record for most wins by a quarterback in his first nine seasons, was also the first of only two Black quarterbacks in NFL history to appear in multiple Super Bowls.
+He played in back-to-back league championships in 2014 and 2015.

 Cam Newton